Italian Art & Architecture

 North versus South

 In his film Ricomincio da tre (I'm Starting from Three; 1980), acting great Massimo Troisi comically tackles the problems faced by Neapolitans forced to head north for work.
-Punchlines aside, the film reveals Italy's north–south divide; a divide that still lingers almost 40 years on.
-While the north is known for its fashion empires and moneyed metropolises, Italy's south (dubbed the 'Mezzogiorno') is often spotlit for its higher unemployment, poorer infrastructure and mafia-related police raids.
+Punchlines aside, the film reveals Italy's north–south divide; a divide that still lingers 40 years on.
+While the north is known for its fashion empires and moneyed metropolises, Italy's south (dubbed the 'Mezzogiorno') is often spotlit for its higher unemployment, poorer infrastructure and Mafia-related police raids.
 To many Italians, the terms settentrionale (northern Italian) and meridionale (southern Italian) remain weighed down by crude stereotypes: while the former is often considered modern, sophisticated and successful, the latter is still often seen as lazy, traditional and somewhat unrefined.
 From the Industrial Revolution to the 1960s, millions of southern Italians fled to the industrialised northern cities for factory jobs.
 Disparagingly nicknamed terroni (literally meaning 'of the soil'), these in-house 'immigrants' were often exposed to discriminatory attitudes from their northern cousins.
 Decades on, the overt discrimination may have dissipated but some prejudices remain.
 It's not uncommon to find northerners who resent their taxes being used to 'subsidise' the south – a sentiment that has been well exploited by the Lega Nord (Northern League) political party.

 Religion, Loosely Speaking

 While almost 80% of Italians identify as Catholics, only around 15% of Italy's population regularly attends Sunday Mass.
 That said, the Church continues to exert considerable influence on public policy and political parties, especially those of the centre- and far-right.